jeromezero/panic/drafts/01-panic.md

 He answered it.
 "This is Tank Halloran.
 Yes.
 I did call--Yes, I still need a car!
 What the fuck?
 Where is the fucking car?
 My patient is freaking out and--a panic attack.
 A fucking panic attack, and these assholes here have made things so much worse--Yes.
 I've just been attacked by these--Who is it?
 The patient is Louis Blake, and--yes, I'll hold."

 "I can smell it," Louis said, his voice gutteral and raspy.
-Where it had been soft and unsteady, it was now scraping and booming, like a wheelbarrow full of stones being dumped into a mine shaft.
+Where it had been soft and unsteady, it was now scraping and booming, like the grinding gears of the Ferris wheel.
-While this is a fun and discriptive metaphore, I would love to hear you use one that relates to Louis' state of mind, the funhouse, or the bloody scene in the room.

 "What?
 What are you talking about?"
 Daisy backed away from Louis without getting up.
 She fell back onto her ass and shuffled away, pushing with her hands and feet until she backed into the cabinets.

 <!-- NOTE: I thought it might be nice to add something about how Tank isn't supposed to have Daisy off the grounds ... she either isn't cleared for this kind of thing, or has a reputation of being a manipulator of a perhaps sexual nature - perhaps neither of these patients should be cleared for day trips.
 Perhaps Tank is only a janitor -->

 <!-- NOTE: does the ending need something different?
 I kind of want the transformation to be vague at this point, but ideally it should be conclusive somehow. or cliffhangy? -->

-Louis seemed to fill the medical trailer.
-Though he didn't appear to physically change (to grow from one moment to the next) his presence expanded.
+Louis expanded.
+He didn't appear to physically change, but his presence grew until he filled the medical trailer.

-His breath had deepened and evened out.
+His breath deepened and evened out.
 It was loud.
 The loudest thing in the trailer.
 The only other sound was the voice coming through Tank's cellular phone.

 "Who gave you authorization to take him off the property?
 Jesus Christ, Halloran.
 The car is on the way, but do you have any idea how much trouble you are causing?
 They've been looking everywhere for this kid.
 Hello?
 Halloran?
 Tank?
 Are you there?"

-Louis didn't look pudgy or asthmatic.
-His eyes glowed deep yellow.
+Louis' eyes glowed deep yellow.
 Tusks of blood and bile hung from his mouth.
 His body seemed to pulse and bristle with energy.
-He filled half the trailer with his physical presence.
-He was all darkness, sinew and muscle.
+He was a mass of darkness, sinew and muscle.
-Love the "tusks of blood."

 Louis leapt.

-There was a sound like the roar of an animal or an explosion.
+There came a sound like the of tearing fabric and the splintering of wood.
 A wave of hot air blasted through the confined space, smelling of burning match-heads.
 All the lightbulbs exploded, sending the trailer into darkness.
-I'm not sure that something can sound like the "roar of an animal or and explosion."
-Could sould halfway between the two, could sould like "the roar of an animal or the shredding of lumber" not sure.
-Just didn't sit quite right for me.
-Daisy screamed.

-The trailer rocked back and forth on its blocks and fell over.
+The trailer rocked back and forth on its blocks and fell onto its side.

 The sound of tearing flesh and breaking bones soon overtook and replaced the screams.